-Connor Coram has been playing and teaching in the music industry for over 15 years and has performed with a multitude of musicians and spanning many genres.
-He spent his early years playing piano, trumpet and bass guitar.
-At age 18, he narrowed his focus to the bass guitar, and received a Bachelor of Music with an emphasis in bass guitar performance from the Musicians Institute in Hollywood, California.
-He is excited to share his knowledge and passion for music with as many people as possible!
+Connor has been playing and teaching in the music industry for over 15 years and has performed with a multitude of musicians spanning many genres.
+He spent his early years playing piano, trumpet, and bass guitar.
+At age 18, he narrowed his focus to the bass guitar and received a Bachelor of Music with an emphasis in bass guitar performance from the Musicians Institute in Hollywood, California.
+Connor is excited to share his knowledge and passion for music with as many people as possible!

 Little Wing Teacher

-Katie Harkema is a music teacher originally from New Hampshire.
-She graduated with a degree in K-12 Music Education from Calvin College and has taught in classrooms and private lessons for more than ten years.
+Katie is a music teacher originally from New Hampshire.
+She graduated with a degree in K-12 Music Education from Calvin College and has taught in classrooms and private lessons for over a decade.
 Katie is excited to build young musicians' knowledge of music and performance skills through movement, play, and exploration.